openstack/charm-deployment-guide/deploy-guide/source/config-openstack.rst

     openstack project create --domain MyDomain \
         --description 'First Project' MyProject

-To add a user and assign that user to the project:
+To add a user and assign that user to the project (you will be prompted to create a password):

 .. code:: bash

     openstack user create --domain MyDomain \
-        --project-domain MyDomain --project MyProject \
-        --password-prompt MyUser
+       --project MyProject --password-prompt MyUser

 The output to the previous command will be similar to the following: